Thinking of adding a skylight to your home? Here’s what you need to know about skylight installation

 Does your kitchen feel drab and cramped during the short, dark days of winter?
 Is poor lighting making your child’s playroom upstairs feel more like it’s tucked away in a gloomy basement?
 Cheer up these areas by installing a skylight.

 These windows on the roof bring natural sunlight into the living areas of your home, creating a feeling of warmth, well-being, and brightness.
-This is especially true in Vancouver – during summer, you want that beautiful sunlight beaming inside through every way possible.
+This is especially true in Vancouver – during summer, you want that beautiful sunlight beaming inside every way possible with a skylight.

 1. How much do skylights cost?

 If you’re a handyman and feel up to doing it yourself, skylights are pretty inexpensive.
-A decent skylight may run you only about $250 to $500, and that’s including a flashing kit to ensure against water leakage.
+A decent skylight may cost only about $250 to $500, and that’s including a flashing kit to ensure against water leakage.
+The more features – like a remote control for shading – will cost more.

-But most people will need to turn to a professional.
+But most people will need to turn to a professional for installation.
 In that case, it may cost anywhere from $500 to $3,000 per skylight to your total expense.
-Also, the flashing might run you more if you have tile or metal roofing, as skylights are generally intended for asphalt shingles.
+Also, the flashing might prove more costly if you have tile or metal roofing, as skylights are generally intended for asphalt shingles.

-You might have what seems like the ideal spot in mind for your skylight, but if there are pipes, wiring or HVAC in the way, you will be disappointed.
-You can check it out ahead of time or have a professional double check.
+You might have what seems like the ideal spot in mind for your skylight, but if there are pipes, wiring, or HVAC equipment in the way, you will be disappointed.
+You should check it out before cutting a hole in the ceiling or just have a professional take a look.

-3. What style of skylight would you like?
+3. What style of skylight do I want?

 Skylights are generally very versatile and can suit many different environments, but it’s still a good idea to give some thought to whether it fits in with the general look and architecture of your home.

-When purchasing a flashing kit, you will see that many are made for specific pitches, so be sure you have accurate information in this regard.
+When purchasing a flashing kit, you will see that many are made for specific roof pitches, so be sure you have accurate information before attempting to install a skylight.

 5. What’s the spacing like with your trusses?